albertsango-Trimble/CrossSectionChecker/README.md

 - Click **"Draw section line"**, then click two points directly in the 3D view to define a cutting line in plan (X/Y).
 The camera automatically snaps to a top-down view first so you're drawing in true plan.
+- Click **Done** in Trimble Connect's own top toolbar once you've placed both points (this is how Trimble Connect's line-drawing tool commits a line — the extension can't skip this step).
-- Whatever elevation (Z) the clicks land on is discarded — the cut is always a perfectly vertical plane through that line, so it shows everything the line crosses at every height, like a standard building section.
+- Click **"Use drawn line"** in the extension panel to fetch that finished line and turn it into a section.
+Whatever elevation (Z) the two clicks landed on is discarded — the cut is always a perfectly vertical plane through the line, so it shows everything the line crosses at every height, like a standard building section.
 - A manual entry form (X1/Y1/X2/Y2 in millimeters) is available as a fallback if you'd rather type exact coordinates than click.
 - **⇄** flips which side of the line gets cut away.